 - Member Confirmation Email

 - Category Settings - Category Instructions

-The constituent must be logged in to view customized token data in the Content Management system.
-In CMS, there is no Token List dropdown, so tokens can be typed directly into the content editor.
+The constituent must log in to view customized token data in the Content Management system.
+There is no Token List dropdown in CMS so that you can type tokens directly into the content editor.